 CoNLL-U format

 The most common way to store dependency structures is the CoNLL format.
-Several extensions were proposed and we describe here the one which is used by Grew, known as CoNLL-U format defined in the Universal Dependency project.
-Grew also handles the CoNLL-U plus format, see CoNLL-U plus page
+Several extensions were proposed and we describe here the one which is used by Grew, known as CoNLL-U format defined in the UD (Universal Dependencies) project.
+Grew also handles the CoNLL-U plus format, see CoNLL-U plus page.

 For a sentence, some metadata are given in lines beginning by #.
 The rest of the lines described the tokens of the structure.
-Tokens lines contain 10 fields, separated by tabulations.
+Token lines contain 10 fields, separated by tabulations.

 # sent_id = n01118003